 The Mashpee Wampanoags

-The Mashpee Wampanoags won federal recognition in 2007.
-This allowed the Interior Secretary to grant them a reservation.
+The Mashpee Wampanoags won federal recognition in 2007, which allowed the Interior Secretary to grant them a reservation.
 However, a recent lawsuit claimed it was wrong to take Mashpee’s land into trust.
 Why?
-Because the Mashpee Wampanoags ”did not fit the definition of Indian.”
-In March 2020, the U.S. Interior Dept. removed the tribe’s reservation status, which effectively ended this casino project.
+Because the Mashpee Wampanoags” did not fit the definition of Indian.”
+In March 2020, the U.S. Interior Dept. removed the tribe’s reservation status, which ended this casino project effectively.

 Related Post – Pride and Prejudice of New England Tribal Gaming